ninja-lifts/Elevate_labs_TASK_1/README_EXPLAINATION.md

 ---

-## 2. Understanding Local IP Range
+## 2. Understanding Local IP Range ( ADDED A SCREENSHOT OF MY LAPTOP RESULTS )

 A **local IP range** refers to the group of IP addresses used within your home  OR PUBLIC network (Wi-Fi or LAN).